The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Introduction

 \begin{enumerate} \labelenumi{\arabic{enumi}.} \item \textbf{Generation}: given \(G\), produce strings \(s \in L(G)\).
 The grammar is known; the output is sought.
 Starting from the axiom, apply rules to derive strings --- the \emph{modus ponens} of the grammar. \item \textbf{Recognition} (parsing, analysis): given \(G\) and a string \(s\), determine whether \(s \in L(G)\) and, if so, assign it a structural description (parse tree).
 The grammar is known; the structure is sought.
 This is the \emph{abductive} counterpart --- observed effects \(\to\) probable causes: given the surface string, infer the derivation that produced it. \item \textbf{Inference} (grammar induction): given a corpus of strings \(\{s_1, \ldots, s_k\}\), find a grammar \(G\) such that \(L(G)\) accounts for the observed data.
 Neither the grammar nor the structure is known; both are sought.
 This is a qualitatively different problem: recognition presupposes a known grammar, while inference must discover the grammar itself. \end{enumerate}

 The first two uses pervade all applications of formal grammars.
 In linguistics, they correspond to speaking versus understanding.
 In compiler design, they correspond to code generation versus parsing.
 The third --- inference --- is the problem of language acquisition, of reverse-engineering a grammar from examples.
-It is the hardest of the three \citep{gold1967language} and the least studied in relation to the other two.
+It is widely regarded as the hardest of the three problems \citep[ch.~1]{delahiguera2010inference}, building on Gold's impossibility theorem \citep{gold1967language}, and the least studied in relation to the other two.

 The relationship between generation and recognition is asymmetric in multiple, independent ways --- ways that have been studied individually but, to the best of our knowledge, never systematized.
 Inference adds a third axis that deepens the asymmetry: as we show in §4.5, generation, recognition, and inference form a hierarchy of increasing difficulty, not a simple duality.